philipkarz/tripply/readme.md

 - A registered user should be able to decide whether or not they want their trip to be public

-- When clicked into activity details, a user should be able to see a map of the location of the activity

-- When clicked into a trip, a user should be able to see weather for the location/time period of the trip

 - A user can rate their experience of the activities they do (1-5 stars)

 - A user can copy another users trip/activity to their itinerary

-- A user can upload pictures of thier dope trip
+- A user can upload pictures to show how lit their trip was

 - [See our Trello Icebox for a full list](https://trello.com/b/nZnU8Mt8/project-3-tripply)